futrime/lip/README.md

-# Lip - a LiteLoaderBDS package installer
+# Lip - a package installer, not only for LiteLoader BDS

-Lip is a package installer for LiteLoaderBDS.
-You can use Lip to install packages from any LiteLoaderBDS registries, or directly from any Git repository.
+Lip is a package installer not only for LiteLoaderBDS.
+You can use Lip to install packages from any Git repository.

 Please take a look at our documentation for how to install and use Lip: